understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Hive.md

 * EMR can read from / write to S3
 * EMRFS - extends hadoop to use S3 as a file system instead of HDFS
-* Parititoning - supported w/ S3 - usually paritioned by date, source, etc.
+* Partitioning - supported w/ S3 - usually partitioned by date, source, etc.

 * Hive and DynamoDB are tightly integrated